Activities of Daily Living (ADL)

 See pressure ulcers.

-Progressive mental disorder that affects memory, judgement and cognitive powers.
+Progressive mental disorder that affects memory, judgment and cognitive powers.
 One type of dementia is Alzheimer's disease.

 Developmental Disability (DD)